Yatin-aggarwal/Color_World/README.md

+<h1>Color World</h1>
+<h3>About</h3>
-In this project Variational Autoencoder is used to colorize grayscale images.
-VAE is trained on CIFAR 10 Dataset.
+Color World harnesses the power of neural network to generate color images from its grayscale input.
+It basically works on the concept of variational encoder colorize images.
+Model is trained on large CIFAE 10 Dataset.